OneMIT Commencement Ceremony

 Participating degree candidates are eligible to receive up to four (4) guest tickets to the OneMIT Commencement Ceremony.

 Those who have extra tickets may transfer them to someone who needs them.
 Do not sell them.
 MIT policy is that no tickets for MIT Commencement ceremonies may be bought or sold under any circumstances.
-Individuals known to have accepted or given payment for Commencement tickets risk revocation of all electronic tickets assigned to them, whether or not those tickets remain in their possession, and may be subject to discipline.
+Individuals known to have accepted or given payment for Commencement tickets risk revocation of all digital tickets assigned to them, whether or not those tickets remain in their possession, and may be subject to discipline.
 Degree candidates are required to attest during the ticketing process that they will not buy or sell MIT Commencement tickets.

 ALUMNI PARADE

-Class of 1975
+Class of 1976

 PROCESSIONAL